York

 The city underwent a period of economic decline during Tudor times.
 Under King Henry VIII, the Dissolution of the Monasteries saw the end of York's many monastic houses, including several orders of friars, the hospitals of St Nicholas and of St Leonard, the largest such institution in the north of England.

 This led to the Pilgrimage of Grace, an uprising of northern Catholics in Yorkshire and Lincolnshire opposed to religious reform.
 Henry VIII restored his authority by establishing the Council of the North in York in the dissolved St Mary's Abbey.
 The city became a trading and service centre during this period.
+The reestablishment of the King’s Council in the North, turned York again into a major administrative and judicial centre.

 1605